-You can take your pension at any time between the ages of 55 and 75.
-If you take your pension before you turn 65, it will normally be reduced to reflect early retirement.
+You can take your pension at any time between the ages of 55 and 75, but if you take your pension before you turn 65, it will normally be reduced to reflect early retirement.

-The part of your pension earned before 1 October 2001 will be paid at an unreduced rate if it is taken after the age of 60.
-The part of your pension earned from 1 October 2001 but before 1 April 2011 will be paid at an unreduced rate if it is taken after the age of 62 years 6 months.
-However, the part of your pension earned after 1 April 2011 will be reduced if you retire before you turn 65.
+The part of your pension earned before 1 November 2007 will be paid at an unreduced rate if it is taken after the age of 60.
+However, the part of your pension earned after 1 November 2007 will be reduced if you retire before you turn 65.